vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-operations-guides/security-key-rotation.md

 ```
 Note: You may need to perform other operator operations so that TLS handshake happens with replicas and new operator key will be reflected on replicas.
 Example: Perform any command from [blockchain wedge](./blockchain-wedge-unwedge.md)

 Note: Operator key rotation is not fully supported for multi cluster environment where all cluster have their own operator.
-Impact: If you rotate the operator key in one cluster then in a different cluster containing operator, communication might break since it may n have updated key.
+Impact: If you rotate the operator key in one cluster then in a different cluster containing operator, communication might break since it may not have updated key.
 ###### Operator tls key rotation status
 ```
 ./concop key-exchange status --tls --operator